-- 1. For each written exam there is a resit opportunity. - 2.
-For students that have not been able to participate in the regular examination of exam types other than written exams due to force majeure, the Board of Examiners can grant a replacement opportunity. - 3.
+1. For each written exam there is a resit opportunity.

+- 2. For students that have not been able to participate in the regular examination of exam types other than written exams due to force majeure (Article 3.7 is applicable), the Board of Examiners can grant a replacement opportunity.Article 3.7 - 3.
 For project resits there are separate regulations, which are included in Article 5.8. - 4.
 In case of a resit the highest grade obtained counts. - 5.
-Once a student successfully passes an exam he/she/they cannot re-sit the exam. - 6.
+Once a student successfully passes an exam they cannot re-sit the exam. - 6.
 For resitting separate sub-tests (i.e. written / oral exams) and assignments within a failed exam the following guidelines hold: - a.
-Sub-tests and assignments that were passed within an exam, which was not passed, will lose their validity at the end of the academic year in which they were passed. - b.
+Sub-tests and assignments that were passed within an exam, which was not passed, will lose their validity at the end of the academic year in which they were passed (See Article 5.13 of the EER). - b.
 The examiner decides upon content and form of the resit, replacement or repair opportunity. - c.
 Only a single resit, replacement or repair opportunity can be offered per academic year, withstanding Article 5.8 of the EER. - d.
-In case subtests/assignments are offered as a resit separately, passed sub-tests and assignments (i.e. 6.0 or higher) cannot be resit. - e.
+In case subtests/assignments are offered as a resit separately, passed sub-tests and assignments (i.e. 6.0/10 or higher) cannot be resit. - e.
 When computing the grade for the full exam, the highest graded valid opportunity of each sub-test / assignment is taken into account. - f.
 A repair opportunity should always be offered for failed subtests and assignments for which at least a 40% score is obtained, and the student has an overall failing grade.
 Such an opportunity can be offered in a different way than the original one. - g.
 An examiner can decide to unconditionally offer a single repair opportunity per academic year in an approved assessment plan. - h.
 Resits, replacement and repair opportunities are not offered for bonus assignments. - i.
 The examiner can choose to limit the maximum grade of a repair opportunity.
-If nothing is specified, the default is that the maximum grade that can be obtained for a repair opportunity is 6.
+If nothing is specified, the default is that the maximum grade that can be obtained for a repair opportunity is 6.0/10.